coast-framework/coast/docs/Upgrading.md

 coast gen migration create-table-member email:text nick-name:text password:text photo:text
 ```

-This generates a file in the db that looks like this:
+This generates a file in the db folder that looks like this:

 ```clojure
 (ns migrations.20190926190239-create-table-member